How do I assess people's work when reviewing?

 5) "I am not a Christian, so why do you apply a Christian perspective to my writings?"

 We all argue from definite positions even if sometimes these are entirely confused.
 The difference here is that I am being very clear on what my perspective is.
 Since much of modern literature stresses the importance of POV this should hardly be an issue.
 There is an 'objective' spiritual and moral perspective.
 It is just saying that rubs against the grain of the moral relativism of the modern Western world.
 People in the West forget that most of the world has much more certainty on the big questions than many of them and Westerners often think that to argue from a definite position is non-inclusive and antagonistic.
 In response, I would suggest that this is how the world is and that it is not Christians that are creating conflicts by suggesting definite convictions but rather those that disagree with them.
-Mutual respect without relativism is more honest than suggesting nothing is ultimately true and we are all just stabbing in the dark.
+Mutual respect without relativism is more honest than suggesting nothing is ultimately true and that we are all just stabbing in the dark.
 I believe that ultimate accountability is to the Christian God.
 Showing that I have misunderstood the Christian perspective is another thing and critiques of that sort are of course entirely welcome.

 RESPONSE TO REVIEWs: